Politics of the Comoros: Post-independence

 Muhammed Djohar succeeded president Abdallah after his assassination in 1989 but was evacuated by French troops after a failed coup attempt in 1996.
 The Comoros were led by Muhammed Taki Abd al-Karim beginning in 1996 and he was followed by interim president Said Massunde who eventually gave way to Assoumani Azali.
 Taki's lack of Arab heritage led to his lack of understanding Nzwani's cultural differences and economic problems, as seen by the establishment of the elders council with only loyal Taki supporters.
 As a result, the council was ignored by the true elders of the island.
 After Taki's death, a military coup in 1999, the nation's eighteenth since independence in 1975, installed Azali in to power.
 Colonel Azali Assoumani seized power in a bloodless coup in April 1999, overthrowing Interim President Tadjidine Ben Said Massounde, who himself had held the office since the death of democratically elected President Mohamed Taki Abdoulkarim in November, 1998.
 In May 1999, Azali decreed a constitution that gave him both executive and legislative powers.
 Bowing somewhat to international criticism, Azali appointed a civilian Prime Minister, Bainrifi Tarmidi, in December 1999; however, Azali retained the mantle of Head of State and army Commander.
 In December 2000, Azali named a new civilian Prime Minister, Hamada Madi, and formed a new civilian Cabinet.
 When Azali took power he also pledged to step down in April 2000 and relinquish control to a democratically elected president—a pledge with mixed results.
 Under Mohammed Taki and Assoumani Azali, access to the state was used to support client networks which led to crumbling infrastructure that cultivated in the islands of Nzwani and Mwali declaring independence only to be stopped by French troops.
 Azali lacked the social obligations required to address the elders and when combined with his gross mismanagement and increasing economic and social dependence on foreign entities, made managing daily life near nonexistent in the state.
 Therefore, local administrative structures began popping up and drifting away from reliance on the state, funded by remittances from the expatriate community in France.

+Azali Assoumani is a former army officer, first came to power in a coup in 1999.
+Then he won presidency in 2002 election, having power until 2006.
+After ten years, he was elected again in 2016 election.
+In March 2019, he was re-elected in the elections opposition claimed to be full of irregularities.